build-on-aws/bedrock-agent-txt2sql/README.md

   }
 }
 ```

-It should look like the following:
+Your configuration should look like the following:

 ![ag create gif](Streamlit_App/images/action_group_creation.gif)